-The fair value of financial assets and liabilities traded in active markets (such as listed property trusts) is based on bid prices at the end of the reporting period without any deduction for estimated future selling costs.
+The fair value of financial assets and liabilities traded in active markets (such as listed equity securities and listed unit trusts) is based on bid prices at the end of the reporting period without any deduction for estimated future selling costs.
 For the majority of financial assets and liabilities, information provided by the quoted market independent pricing services is relied upon for valuation.